 Philosophy majors, whether pursuing the general course of study in philosophy or specializing in Philosophy and Law or in Ethics, are required to complete a total of 10 PHL courses for a total of 10 course units.
+Students may modify this to 8 PHL courses if necessary, to comply with the minimum 30 unit graduation requirement at TCNJ.
 Students must maintain a minimum 2.0 GPA for retention in the major, and must make consistent progress in the major.
 Specifically, any student not registered for major classes for two consecutive semesters may be considered for dismissal from the major barring extenuating circumstances.
-Students interested in declaring a Philosophy Major need to submit a Change of Major form to the department; there are no other entrance requirements.
+Students interested in declaring a Philosophy Major need to submit a Change of Major form to the department.

-Required Courses Logic PHL 120/Introduction to Logic or PHL 220/Metalogic 1 course unit History of Philosophy PHL 201/History of Ancient Philosophy and PHL 205/History of Modern Philosophy 2 course units Ethics PHL 350/Ethical Theory or PHL 375/Law and Ethics 1 course unit Epistemology or Metaphysics PHL 410/Theory of Knowledge or PHL 420/Metaphysics 1 course unit Philosophy Electives Four additional philosophy courses including at least two at the 300 or 400 level.
-4 course units Senior Capstone PHL 493/Senior Project or 1 course unit PHL 495/Senior Thesis Research and PHL 496 Senior Thesis 2 course units
+Required Courses Logic PHL 120/Introduction to Logic 1 course unit History of Philosophy PHL 201/History of Ancient Philosophy and 2 course units PHL 205/History of Modern Philosophy Ethics PHL 350/Ethical Theory or 1 course unit PHL 375/Law and Ethics Epistemology or Metaphysics PHL 410/Theory of Knowledge or PHL 420/Metaphysics 1 course unit Philosophy Electives 4 course units Four additional philosophy courses including at least two at the 300 or 400 level.
+Students who require modifications to the 32 unit requirements may drop 2 elective courses for the minimum 30 unit requirements required to graduate from TCNJ.
+Senior Capstone PHL 493/Senior Project or 1 course unit

+PHL 495/Senior Thesis Research and PHL 496 Senior Thesis 2 course units

-The senior capstone is independent work guided by an advisor with whom the student will be working closely on a mutually agreed-on topic.
+\The senior capstone is independent work guided by an advisor with whom the student will be working closely on a mutually agreed-on topic.
 The goal of the senior capstone is to give students the opportunity to unify the skills and knowledge they have previously gained in the major.
 Prior to registering for either PHL 493 or PHL 495, students must consult with the department faculty member they wish to work with on the capstone, and registration can take place only with the permission of that faculty member.
+Registration for capstone courses requires a set of steps: see the advising page on the Philosophy Department website.
 For students completing the Senior Thesis, PHL 495 is normally completed during the fall term of the senior year and PHL 496 during the spring term.
 Significant work as determined by the advisor should be completed for each of the research and writing portions of the Senior Thesis.
 Philosophy Major Specializations: Law and Philosophy; Ethics